MFErickson/Does-conspicuousness-relate-to-toxicity-in-butterflies/README.md

 ## 3. **Output**
 the folder `output` contains:
-- txt file with the summary from the brms model
+- 2 txt file with the summary from the brms models
 - image of all of the butterfly images filtered by detection time
 - image of all dorsal side of butterflies organized by detection time and kill percentage
 - image of all ventral side of butterflies organized by detection time and kill percentage